DataDog/yubikey/README.md

 ## Acknowledgements

 I developed this guide while working at [Datadog](https://www.datadoghq.com/), in order to use it in various product security efforts.
-Thanks to Jules Denardou, Cara Marie, Cody Lee, and Santiago Torres-Arias who helped me to test these instructions.
-Thanks to Justin Massey for contributing the section on disabling OTP.
+Thanks to Jules Denardou (Datadog), Cara Marie (Datadog), Cody Lee (Datadog), and Santiago Torres-Arias (NYU) who helped me to test these instructions.
+Thanks to Justin Massey (Datadog) for contributing the section on disabling OTP.

 ## Estimated burden